is Accessible Philosophy

 I found this to be not so different than a college teaching experience.
 Because of the Zoom format and because the group was ultimately a discussion group, I took care not to interrupt people.
-We alternated with people raising hands when they wanted to talk, and ultimately, me soliciting people who hadn’t spoken in a while, saying simply, “X hasn’t said something about this yet.
+People raised hands when they wanted to talk, and I tried to solicit those who were quieter by saying simply, “X hasn’t said something about this yet.
 X, do you have anything you want to add?”

 I also was extremely careful not to lecture.
 The more I could break things down step-by-step, and we could discuss each step, the more successful our conversations were.